datafold/data-diff/README.md

 ```

-### Example: Comparing the same table in two different Snowflake schemas
+### Comparing tables within a database

-You can also run a similar command comparing two tables in the same database.
+In this example, we'll run a similar command comparing two tables within Snowflake.
 This could help you out when reviewing a PR and comparing the development vs production version of a table.

 ```
 $ data-diff \